 Starting an effective community garden is not a simple task.
 But when passionate people come together with considerable organization, planning, cooperation, perseverance and resources, great success can be achieved.

-As a first step, you are encouraged to contact the Community Garden Council for information and support in your journey to start a community garden.
-The Community Garden Council of Waterloo Region is an umbrella volunteer group that connects community gardens across Waterloo Region.
-Additionally, by contacting the Community Garden Council, you can become a member the Community Garden Network, which is a collection of individuals, both garden coordinators and gardeners, from community gardens across Waterloo Region.
-This membership gives you access to gardening information and support from other garden coordinators and network members.
+As a first step, you are encouraged to contact the Waterloo Region Community Garden Network (WRCGN) for information and support in your journey to start a community garden.
+The WRCGN is an umbrella volunteer group that connects community gardens across Waterloo Region.
+Additionally, by contacting WRCGN, you can become a member of the network and learn about gardens across Waterloo Region.
+This membership gives you access to gardening information and support from other garden coordinators and the Board of WRCGN.

 To get you started, please read below for information on how to start a community garden.